learnk8s/learnk8s.io/src/advancedKubectl/content.md

 If you work with Kubernetes, then kubectl is probably one of your most-used tools.
 Whenever you spend a lot of time working with a specific tool, it is worth to get to know it very well and learn how to use it efficiently.

-This article contains a series of tips and tricks to help you boosting your kubectl productivity.
-At the same time, this article aims at deepening your understanding of how various aspects of Kubernetes work.
+This article contains a series of tips and tricks to help you boost your kubectl productivity.
+At the same time, it aims at deepening your understanding of how various aspects of Kubernetes work.

-The goal of this article is not only to make your daily work with Kubernetes more efficient, but also more enjoyable!
+The goal of this article is not only to make your daily work with Kubernetes more efficient but also more enjoyable!

 ## Contents